lauraflyra/LSTM_MemoryTask/README.md

 gamma(x; g, theta, alpha) = g * log(1+exp(alpha*(x-theta)))/alpha

-LSTM can lean g, the gain, theta, the threshold, and alpha, the softnening parameter.
+LSTM can learn g, the gain, theta, the threshold, and alpha, the softnening parameter.

 The files: